Healthy Schools & Menus

 After-School Club – has been broken up into three sessions:

-Both Mid & Late sessions can include a healthy snack at an additional cost of £1:00.
-Drinks will be made available for all sessions.
-If you would like to book a space please contact the office.
+Both Mid & Late sessions can include a healthy snack at an additional cost of £1:50.

 We also try to provide a crèche during “Open” evenings too!
 This gives more parents the opportunity to discuss their child’s progress with their teacher.